phSarr/phSarr.github.io/_posts/2024-05-01-WhiteSnake.md

 `WhiteSnake` uses Onion Routing (Tor) to communicate with C2, which is pretty cool and not so common I belive.

-It would download and initialize `Tor` if it's not present on the system and launches the "Beacon" process with the follwing config :
+It would download and initialize `Tor` if it's not present on the system and launches the "Beacon" process with the following config :

 ```text
 SOCKSPort Port